8 Current All-Natural Beauty Trends You Can Give The DIY Treatment To

 4.Witch Hazel

-Something else that is a current beauty trend liquid exfoliants.
+Something else that is a current beauty trend is liquid exfoliants.
 Something that's a natural form of one is witch hazel.
 When it comes to achieving beautiful skin, there aren't too many things that are more effective and affordable than witch hazel.

-It's an awesome toner, helps to speed the healing process of breakouts, contains tannins that slow down the aging process, and even aids in treating the inflammation and flare-ups associate with psoriasis and eczema.
+It's an awesome toner, that helps to speed the healing process of breakouts, contains tannins that slow down the aging process, and even aids in treating the inflammation and flare-ups associated with psoriasis and eczema.
 It's also great for getting rid of any cold sores that you might have along your lip line too.

 5.DIY Stain